nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to remove a task from a person.
+1. User requests to remove a task from a member.
-2. TABS displays that the task is successfully removed.
+2. TABS displays that the task is successfully removed from that member.

 &nbsp;&nbsp;
 Use case ends.